danbev/learning-knative/README.md

 $ su danbev
 $ ping -c 1 localhost
 ```
 #### Apparmor
 Is a mandatory access control framework which uses whitelist/blacklist for
 the access to objects, like file, paths etc. So this can limit what files
 a process can access for example.

+The component responsible for all this work, setting the limits for cgroups, configuring
+the namespaces, mounting the filesystem, and starting the process is the
+responsibility of the container runtime.

 What about an docker image, what does it look like?